palotas/e34seleniumtraining/VMINSTALL.md

 - type in: cd workspace/seleniumtraining
 - type in: 'git pull'
-- you should either have pulled the latest code or received a message that everything is already up to date ( a few days before the workshop we will ask you to pull the latest code again as we are still doing some modifications to it )
+- you should either have pulled the latest code or received a message that everything is already up to date

 # Run sample tests to ensure functionality